MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/product-owner.md

 1. Go to **Product engineering \> Setup \> Product owners**.
 2. Select **New** on the Action Pane.
 3. In the **Product owner** field, type a value. <!-- KFM: What kind of value?
-How is this different from the name?  -->
+How is this different from the name?
+BNG is not really different  -->
 4. In the **Name** field, enter a name for the group.
 5. Use the **Members** FastTab to add each worker that should be a member of this product owner group.